TEXT-S&P summary: Telekom Austria AG

 Outlook

-from operations to debt to be in the low 30s.
-In addition, we believe the
+operations to debt to be in the mid-30s.
+In addition, we believe the group

+acquisitions and its large upcoming debt maturities over the next 18 months.

-Pressure on the rating could build if the group were to report continued
+Pressure on the rating could build if the group continued to report

-turned negative for more than one year.
-In addition, a negative rating action
+negative for more than one year.
+In addition, a negative rating action could

 spectrum that resulted in a pro forma adjusted debt-to-EBITDA ratio of more